Tens of thousands of people are already saving money every day on back treatments (and surgeries) by doing spinal decompression at home.

 Before you go and look for bargains at Walmart or on Amazon, know this: not all traction devices are equally effective and safe.

-A low quality inversion table will have a disastrous impact of your back pain and may make it much worse.
+A low-quality inversion table will have a disastrous impact on your back pain and may make it much worse.